 Amidst political uncertainty over the future of the American Heath Care Act (AHCA) and that it may leave 23 million more Americans uninsured, micro-hospitals present an opportunity for health systems to bring critical services – such as primary care – to underserved areas in a way that is unique to a specific market’s need.
 In addition to closing care and geographic gaps, micro-hospitals can play an important role in a system’s overall value-based care strategy by shifting patients away from costly points of care while keeping them within the system.

-To read more about additional interesting opportunities to support the transition to value, please visit additional Leavitt Partner’s blogs on the Comprehensive Care for Joint Replacement (CJR) model, bundled payments, or the rise of value-based pharmaceutical reimbursement.
+To read more about additional interesting opportunities to support the transition to value, please visit additional Leavitt Partner’s blogs on the Comprehensive Care for Joint Replacement (CJR) model, or bundled payments.